dbt-labs/docs.getdbt.com/website/docs/terms/view.md

 A view (as opposed to a <Term id="table" />) is a defined passthrough SQL query that can be run against a database (or data warehouse).
 A view doesn’t store data, like a table does, but it defines the logic that you need to fetch the underlying data.

-For example, we might define a SQL view to count new users in a day as:
+For example, you might define a SQL view to count new users in a day as:

 ```sql
   select